paulsonnentag/swip/README.md

 <br />

 <h3>Challenges we ran into</h3>
 <p>The Time synchronization between the devices was a real big problem, because we wanted a smooth transition from one screen to the next.
-The different pixel-density was another quite big problem, since the different manufacturers (Apple, Samsung, HTC) have different resolutions and density.</p>
+The different pixel-density was another quite big problem, since the different manufacturers (Apple, Samsung, HTC) have different resolutions and density, we had to find a way to scale the content according to the devices density.</p>
 <br />

 <h3>Built With</h3>